jvde-github/AIS-catcher/README.md

 ```

-Next step is to download AIS-catcher source and compile:
+Next step is to download AIS-catcher source and install the program:

 ```console